|Position Purpose summary:

 - Utilizing standardized admission and discharge tools for assessment

-- Demonstrated ability to deal with substance abusers in a supportive, non-judgmental manner, on both a one-on-one basis and as part of a team,
+- Demonstrated ability to deal with people with substance use disorders in a supportive, non-judgmental manner, on both a one-on-one basis and as part of a team,

 Provide an original copy of a Background Check with vulnerable sector screening that is satisfactory to The Salvation Army, in its sole discretion, is required.
 The screening is secured either through the National Canadian Police Information Centre (CPIC) or through a local police detachment.